Particular/docs.particular.net/nservicebus/load-balancing-with-the-distributor.md

 Similar to self hosting, ensure the `app.config` of the Worker contains the `MasterNodeConfig` section to point to the host name where the master node (and a Distributor) are running.

 ## Routing with the Distributor

 The Distributor uses two queues for its runtime operation.
-The `DataInputQueue` is the queue where the client processes send their applicative messages.
+The `DataInputQueue` is the queue where the client processes send their applicable messages.
 The `ControlInputQueue` is the queue where the worker nodes send their control messages.

 To use values other than the NServiceBus defaults you can override them, as shown in the `UnicastBusConfig` section below: